javalin/website/_posts/tutorials/community/2022-04-01-javalin-in-minecraft.md

 After instantiating Javalin, use `setContextClassLoader(classLoader)` to reset the context class loader to the default class loader.

-Wait, don't go!
+Wait, don't go !
 One more step to finish ! :D

 ## Use Gradle Shadow for packaging.

-You also need to package Javalin into the plugin and handle possible dependency conflicts, this method **works for all versions of Bukk it and BungeeCord**.
+You also need to package Javalin into the plugin and handle possible dependency conflicts, this method **works for all versions of Bukkit and BungeeCord**.

 Add the statement to the Gradle configuration file build.gradle.